How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Introduction

 \section{Introduction}

-The mathematical structure of the six possible orders of subject (S), object (O) and verb (V) can be represented as a graph, called permutohedron, where two orders are joined by an edge if one order produces the other by swapping a couple of adjacent constituents and viceversa (Figure \ref{fig:permutohedron}).
+The mathematical structure of the six possible orders of subject (S), object (O) and verb (V) can be represented as a graph, called permutohedron, where two orders are joined by an edge if one order produces the other by swapping a couple of adjacent constituents and {\em vice versa} (\cref{fig:permutohedron}).
 For instance, SOV produces SVO by swapping OV and SVO produces SOV by swapping VO.
 The distance between orders in the graph is the swap distance \citep{Franco2024a}.
-In Figure \ref{fig:permutohedron}, SOV is at distance 0 of itself, at distance 1 of SVO, at distance 2 of VSO and at distance 3 of VOS, that is the inverse of SOV.
+In \cref{fig:permutohedron}, SOV is at distance 0 from itself, at distance 1 from SVO, at distance 2 from VSO and at distance 3 from VOS, that is the inverse of SOV.
 In a sequence of three constituents such as S, O and V, the maximum distance is 3.
 In a sequence of length $n$, the number of possible orders is $N = n!$ and the maximum distance between any two vertices is

 which gives $d_{max} = 3$ for $n = 3$.

 It has been hypothesized that the cost of a word order variant is a monotonically decreasing function of the swap distance between the variant and the source order \cite{Ferrer2023a,Ferrer2016c}.
 Recently, a new index, called average swap distance, has been proposed to estimate such a cost \cite{Franco2024a}.
 The index is defined as